aea-JR/psa-scr-qst-tst/readme.md

 ---

 ## Overview
-The psa-scr-qst-tst package provides a collection of questionnaire builder widgets for creating and using PisaSales questionnaires within the Scrivito CMS.
+This package provides a collection of widgets for creating and using PisaSales questionnaires within the Scrivito CMS.
 These questionnaires cannot be used on public sites.

 ## Features
 - **Questionnaire Creation**: Build questionnaires directly from the Scrivito CMS editor.